CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 In a nutshell:

-Based on a survey of over 300 new and expectant parents from The Bump community and feedback from our team of independent product testers, we chose the Bugaboo Butterfly Stroller as the overall best travel stroller.
-In particular, it stood out because of its quick, compact fold, versatile design and ease of use.
+Based on feedback from our team of independent product testers and a survey of over 300 new parents from The Bump community, we chose the Bugaboo Butterfly Stroller as the overall best travel stroller.
+In particular, it stood out because of its quick, ultra-compact fold, ease of use and impressive features not always found in travel strollers.

-How We Tested and Chose the Best Travel Strollers
+How We Tested and Chose the Travel Strollers

-• We enlisted the help of 26 independent product testers who took more than two dozen strollers for a test drive with their kids.
-They then carefully evaluated each option for ease of pushing and steering, folding and unfolding, ease of use, features, style and design, value for money and, of course, safety.
+• We enlisted the help of 15 parent product testers who took these strollers on multiple test drives with their kids.
+Each model was evaluated and given a score out of 10 for each of the following criteria: ease of pushing and steering, folding and unfolding, ease of use, features, style and design, value for money and, of course, safety.

-• We surveyed over 300 new and expectant parents in The Bump community for additional insight on the ins and outs of specific pregnancy test brands and products.
+• We surveyed over 300 parents in The Bump community for additional insight on the travel strollers they’ve used with their kids.

 Editorial integrity is at the heart of everything we publish.
 Read about how The Bump develops and reviews all articles, including product reviews.